top of page

 Never be ashamed to work righteousness, nor teach your children.

-• It takes experience learning your children and what works to help them grown in the right direction.
-This process requires humility for a parent because it take practice and mistakes will happen along the way as parents learn to raise their children in the nurture of the Lord.
+• It takes experience learning your children and what works to help them grow in the right direction.
+This process requires humility for a parent because it takes practice and mistakes will happen along the way as parents learn to raise their children in the nurture of the Lord.
 A believing parent isn't ashamed to embrace the process because believers come in humility willing to work at it, confessing their faults when they happen learning from the experiences, and in an honest and good heart, they bring forth fruits in themselves and their children with patience.
 Taking the time to raise children in the nurture of the Lord is kept in kindly remembrance before Alahayim:

 Testament of Naphtali Chapter 8:5

-5 As a man who has trained a child well is kept in kindly remembrance: So also for a good work there is a good remembrance before Alahayim.
+As a man who has trained a child well is kept in kindly remembrance: So also for a good work there is a good remembrance before Alahayim.

 • The admonitions for parents, begin with the head of the household: